What to know about abortion lawsuits being heard in US courts this week

 Instead, it opened a new frontier of litigation, with states passing their own restrictions and opponents challenging them in courts across the country.

-This week, at least four state supreme courts are dealing with abortion cases, including a Texas ruling Monday that rejected a woman’s individual request for access to an abortion because of pregnancy complications.
+This week, three state courts are hearing arguments on abortion, including a request in Texas that could establish a new legal approach for women who are seeking immediate access to the procedure because of pregnancy complications.

 Some things to know about the cases: